SuperOfficeDocs/superoffice-docs/docs/database/sales/saint/get-contact-by-saint-value.md

 ```

 > [!NOTE]
-> We are required to specify the `intent_id` for Appointments/Documents to avoid duplicates ids in the result. `intent_id` = 0 includes all intents.
+> We are required to specify the `intent_id` for Appointments/Documents to avoid duplicates IDs in the result. `intent_id` = 0 includes all intents.

 If we want to find all contacts with more than 4 phone-call appointments (`record_type=5` on task) registered in this period: